CALL Statements and Stored Procedures

 - Data Flow Source and Lookup components

-Besides, using stored procedures in some of these places could lead to undesired stored procedure calls when designing the integration package.
+Besides, using stored procedures in some of these places could lead to undesired stored procedure calls when designing the integration.

 Stored Procedure Parameters